 5. Call an Attorney

 A slip and fall accident may entitle you to compensation for medical expenses, lost wages, and pain and suffering.
 However, insurance companies are typically in no hurry to pay a claim.
-Protect your rights by contacting an experienced attorney who can advocate for your interests throughout the settlement process.
-Call today to schedule a free, no-obligation consultation with Grady J. Flattmann, Attorneys at Law, LLC.
+Protect your rights by contacting an experienced personal injury attorney who can advocate for your interests throughout the settlement process.